cometbft/cometbft/docs/architecture/adr-101-data-companion-pull-api.md

   The node will prune blocks to whichever is lower between the pruning service and application block retain heights.

-  The default value is 0, which indicates that only the application block retain height must be taken into consideration.

 - **Pruning service block results retain height**, which influences the height to which the node will retain block results.

-  The default value is 0, which indicates that all block results will be retained unless the `storage.discard_abci_responses` parameter is enabled, in which case no block results will be stored except those that are necessary to facilitate consensus.

 These parameters need to be durable (i.e. stored on disk).
-Setting either of these two values to 0 after they were previously non-zero will effectively disable that specific facet of the pruning behaviour.

 ### gRPC API